lat35n-hrt/myblog/content/en/posts/013_hugo_add_menu_categories/index.md

 ---

 ## 5. Multilingual Support: Using i18n for Translations
-To localize "All Categories" in the shared template, create an i18n/ directory and define translation keys:
+To localize text in shared templates, create an i18n/ directory and define translation keys.
+Example: Translating “All Categories” in terms.html

 ```text
 myblog/